In Sapiens: A Brief History of Humankind, Yuval Noah Harari offers an important and timely insight about equality and individual freedom (or liberty):

 When social media appeared (Facebook in 2004, Twitter in 2006, and then a plethora of other politically skewed media), platforms were created on which tribalism was nurtured and from which rocks could be thrown safely.
 Most of us have spent enough time online to realize that there are few if any voices calling for fraternal compromise; instead, there are tens of thousands of voices calling for the humiliation and even literal death of their opponents.
 Over the past five years, my own voice, such as it has been via blogging and social media and regretfully caught up in the blood lust of the war, has been shrill and unforgiving.
 In the denouement of the most recent battle, the Armies of Equality and Liberty stare at each other across a bloody field.
 Generals strategize about how to bring about ultimate victory while the hoi polloi lick their wounds in preparation for the sacrifices they fear will be coming.

 Guaranteeing a quality education for all American children is one of many topics—health care, climate change, taxing structure, and policing being others—that can provide a vehicle needed to get America back on the road to fraternity.
-If such a scenario were to evolve, Americans would need to be reminded of (or introduced to) the fact that although issues of racial discrimination in education have been adjudicated with the equal protection of all citizens under the law being upheld by numerous court cases—SCOTUS’ 1954 Brown v.
-Board of Education of Topeka comes to mind—American children do not have a federal, constitutionally-guaranteed, fundamental right to a free, public education.
+If such a scenario were to evolve, Americans would need to be reminded of (or introduced to) the fact that although issues of racial discrimination in education have been adjudicated with the equal protection of all citizens under the law being upheld by numerous court cases, American children do not have a federal, constitutionally-guaranteed, fundamental right to a free, public education.
 And then …

 - Progressives (the Army of Equality) must acknowledge that States’ Rights is an issue that is not going away and reaffirm that providing public education is the responsibility of individual states.